Are you looking for a free, powerful, and easy to use communication hub where you can organize your team’s collaboration?

 It took me zero training to find my way around the app the first time I tried it.

-And if you don’t like the default sidebar layout, you can customize different sections to your liking.
+If you don’t like the default sidebar layout, you can customize different sections to your liking.
+You can also pick a color theme that suits you best, as pictured below.

-By contrast, Google Chat looks pretty clean, but actually collaborating inside it feels like trying to find your way around a huge open plan space full of Google apps
+By contrast, Google Chat looks pretty clean until you start using it.
+Attempting to collaborate inside it feels like trying to find your way around a huge open plan space full of Google apps.

-I appreciate that it hosts everything I need, but it feels disconnected and distracting, especially when I need to focus on deep work.
-It’s super functional but pretty clunky.
+I appreciate that it hosts everything I might need, but it feels disconnected and distracting, especially when I need to focus on deep work.
+It’s functional but pretty clunky.

-Sure, you can customize your workspace, but you only have two options to choose from for appearance and density adjustment.
+Additionally, Google Chat lets you customize your workspace, but you only have two options to choose from for appearance and density adjustment.

-My take?
-If you want a dedicated space for categorized team conversations, organizing subtopics in threads, and keeping tabs on all past communications, Pumble gives you that focused vibe.
+If you want a dedicated space for categorized team conversations, organizing subtopics in threads, and keeping tabs on all past communications, Pumble gives you that focused UI.

 Google Chat might look familiar, but you’ll often find yourself strolling over to Drive, Meet, or Gmail to finish what you started.